AlbertGallegoJimenez/TsunamiClassifier/README.md

 <div align="center">
       <img src="images/earthquakes_animation.gif" width="150%">
       Fig 1.
-Map of the earthquake dataset with the tsunami label.
+Map of the earthquake dataset with the tsunami label (the size of the points indicates the magnitude of each event).
 </div>